gvwilson/fiction/iffy/index.md

 as the little machine disappeared around the corner.
 "It'll blind them for sure, knock them out if we're lucky."

-*I know that,* Iffy realized incredulously.
+*I know that,* Iffy realized incredulously, her vision blurring for a moment.
 *How could I know that?
 How did I know how to put it together?*